monkeyx/Phoenix-Imperator/README.md

 # TODO

 - Login with Nexus user / password (requires Nexus changes)
-- Swipe left to delete entity (for positions with orders, this deletes all the pending orders for that position)
 - Sequencing
 - Reordering orders
 - Copy ID for position / item / star system / celestial body